MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/plan-cloud-hr-provision.md

 ---
-title: Plan Cloud HR application to Azure Active Directory user provisioning
+title: Plan cloud HR application to Azure Active Directory user provisioning
 description: This article describes the deployment process of integrating cloud HR systems, such as Workday and Sucessfactors with Azure Active Directory.
 Integrating Azure AD with your cloud HR system results in a complete identity lifecycle management system.
 services: active-directory
 author: martincoetzer